The Pajama and The Designers

 The Rise of Democracy in Fashion

-While some may see this as a breaking of norms, design experts point out that a sexier way to put it is that it reflects the rise of democracy.
-As the conversion to a more open society increases and the walls of class crumble, pomp and formality accompany it.
-Examples include billionaires like Steve Jobs and Mark Zuckerberg, who would never be known to be rich if you didn't know their faces.
+While some may see this as a break from the norms, design experts point out that a sexier way to say it is that it reflects the rise of democracy.
+As conversion to a more open society increases and class walls come down, pomp and formality accompany it.
+Examples include billionaires like Steve Jobs and Mark Zuckerberg, who you would never know are rich if you didn't recognize their faces.

 The Return of Elegance

-Perhaps, then, in a time when many believe democracy is eroding, pajamas could make a comeback?
+Perhaps, then, in a time when many believe that democracy is eroding, could pajamas make a comeback?
 Well, maybe.
-Today, there is something the fashion industry calls the “return of elegance,” where formality is making a comeback.
-For years, men's fashion runways have been walked by men in hoodies and sweatpants, but as an antidote to that, some designers have gone the other way.
-There's nothing else you can do with sweatpants.
-Perhaps the pendulum will be seen swinging in the other direction and more formal attire may return.
+Nowadays, there is something the fashion industry calls the "return of elegance," where formality is coming back.
+For years, men's fashion runways have been dominated by men in hoodies and sweatpants, but as an antidote to that, some designers have gone the other way.
+There's nothing more you can do with sweatpants.
+Perhaps we will see the pendulum swing in the other direction and more formal attire may return.

-So while our future may soon seem like an Orwellian nightmare, at least we can have some nice pajamas to try to sleep in.
+So, while our future may soon seem like an Orwellian nightmare, at least we can have a nice pajama to try to sleep in.

-To discover more about pajamas and sleepwear, visit our El Búho Nocturno store.
+To discover more about pajamas and sleepwear fashion, visit our store El Búho Nocturno.